taw00/manuscript-css/README.md

   <a style="width: 25%; margin: 8px auto;" href="misc/README-screenshot-jPDF-Tweak.png"><img src="misc/README-screenshot-jPDF-Tweak.png"></a>

-- Poetry manuscripts don't have 2nd page+ of poem continuation blocks.
+- Poetry manuscripts won't have 2nd page+ of poem continuation blocks.
 Again, maybe in a few years as CSS matures.
 - There is a bug with page breaking.
 The CSS is configured to disallow page breaking in weird places, like between a chapter title and the prose, but